Anthony Scaramucci: White House Communications Director

 On July 28, Priebus's resignation as chief of staff was announced; Priebus said that he had resigned the previous day.
 Also on July 28, Trump announced that he had named retired general John F. Kelly as his new chief of staff.

-On July 31, Trump dismissed Scaramucci from his role as communications director on the recommendation of Kelly, who wanted him removed because he did not think Scaramucci was disciplined and believed Scaramucci had lost his credibility.
+On July 31, Trump dismissed Scaramucci from his role as communications director on the recommendation of Kelly, who wanted him removed because he did not think Scaramucci was disciplined and believed Scaramucci had lost credibility.
 As one of his first acts after being sworn in as chief of staff, Kelly reportedly invited Scaramucci to his office and told him he was being let go.
 An official White House statement indicated that Scaramucci "will be leaving" his post "to give Chief of Staff John Kelly a clean slate and the ability to build his own team."
 Scaramucci's tenure of eleven days is tied for shortest in history for that position with Jack Koehler in the Reagan administration, leading some commentators to compare similarly short political position tenures in units of Scaramuccis.

-Anti-Trump political activities, 2019–2020
+Post-White House activities

 In July 2019, Scaramucci predicted that Trump would win "40+ states in 2020" but turned against Trump shortly thereafter, strongly criticizing Trump's attacks against women of color as "racist and unacceptable."
 In August 2019, Scaramucci said that he no longer supported Trump's reelection campaign.

 Scaramucci cited Trump's conduct during his visits in the aftermath of mass shootings in El Paso and Dayton; during Trump's visit to a grieving El Paso, Trump attacked his Democratic opponents, boasted about his rally crowd sizes, and was photographed making the "thumbs-up" gesture next to a baby orphaned in the shooting.
 Scaramucci said that Trump's visit was a "catastrophe" and that Trump was "actually dissembling a little bit, and he's sounding more and more nonsensical."
 Scaramucci said he remained a registered Republican, but could not support Trump "because he's lost his mind."
 Trump responded with a series of tweets attacking Scaramucci.

 In June 2020, Scaramucci joined with Matt Borges and other well-known Republican operatives to launch Right Side PAC, a super PAC aiming to prevent Trump's re-election as president and support his Democratic opponent, Joe Biden.
 Scaramucci served as an adviser to the group.
 He was one of multiple other Trump former officials to endorse Biden.

+Scaramucci reiterated his support for Biden (and later Kamala Harris) in 2024.

 Other activities

 Books

-He is the author of four books:
+He is the author of seven books: